The Tea Market in Peru: Trends, Opportunities, and Growth

 - Organic and Fair Trade: There is a growing market for organic and fair trade teas, and Peru is well-positioned to capitalize on this trend given its rich biodiversity and traditional farming methods.

-- Tourism: Tea tourism is another potential growth area, with visitors interested in experiencing the unique tea culture and landscapes of Peru.
+- Tea Tourism: Tea plantation tours in Peru are another potential growth area, with visitors interested in experiencing the unique tea culture and landscapes of Peru.

 Key Players and Tea Production Areas in Peru